murugka31/murugka31/README.md

 * Experience in manual testing - 2 years
 * Experience in automation - 6 months

-:woman_technologist: Here you can find my projects with autotets
+:woman_technologist: Here you can find my projects with autotests

 :mailbox_with_mail: murugka@yandex.ru